-A nevus is a condition which is characterized by increased number (hyperplasia) as well as neoplasia of the melanocytes.
+A nevus is a condition which is characterized by an increased number (hyperplasia), as well as neoplasia of the melanocytes.
 The nevus can occur from birth or it can be acquired.
-The benign nevus as well as atypical nevus are non-malignant but the potential for the atypical nevus is more to transform to malignant lesion.
+The benign nevus, as well as atypical nevus, is non-malignant, but the potential for the atypical nevus is more to transform to a malignant lesion.

-The atypical nevus is defined by the occurrence of irregular shape and size of lesion along with presence of atypical cells as described in the histopathology.
+The atypical nevus is defined by the occurrence of an irregular shape and size of the lesion, along with the presence of atypical cells as described in the histopathology.

 Epidemiology of Nevi

 The benign nevus occurs in the early period of life, lasts until adulthood and then it disappears.
 CDKN2A mutation is shown as the risk factor for the occurrence of atypical nevi in families.
 The whites have an increased prevalence of the atypical nevus.
 There is also variation seen in the size of the nevus based on the location of the body.
 The other factor which is seen as a variation in the occurrence of a type of nevus is the race of the individual.

 Between the sexes, there is a difference seen the location of occurrence of nevus with the limb predominance in females and trunk predominance in males.
 There also occur higher numbers of nevi in males than in females.
 There even occur differences in the occurrence of the pattern of nevus based on the skin type of the individual.

 Pathophysiology of Nevi

 The origin of the keratinocytes in the embryo is the neural crest and the keratinocytes migrate to the epidermis.
 The abnormality in the migration could lead to the development of the nevus.
 This is the possible pathological mechanism for the development of congenital nevus.

 For the acquired nevus, the instigating factor in the destruction and the development of the acquired nevus is the exposure to sunlight, especially the ultraviolet rays of the sun.
 However, there are also studies against this hypothesis.